Vallejo DUI Accident Victim Lawyers

 The severity of head injuries can range from mild concussions to severe traumatic brain injuries (TBI).
 These injuries are often caused by the head hitting the steering wheel, dashboard, or window.
 Some symptoms are headaches, dizziness, confusion, and loss of consciousness.

 In addition to affecting cognitive and motor functions, TBIs can have long-term effects that require extensive rehabilitation.
-Experienced Vallejo attorneys for DUI accident victims can help you obtain the necessary compensation to cover your current and future medical bills.
+Experienced Vallejo attorneys for DUI accident victims can help you pursue the necessary compensation to cover your current and future medical bills.

 Among the most severe outcomes of car accidents are spinal cord injuries.
 An injury to the spinal cord can cause a person to become partially or completely paralyzed, which significantly impacts their quality of life.
 Medical care and adaptive equipment may be needed for the duration of the victim’s life.